ianhomer/try-jest/README.md

 - Write simplest code to get green
 - Commit
   - if test fails then your code is reverted
+  - if code added that was not covered by test then your code is reverted
   - if test passes and commit is OK, then code automatically pushed
   - if you haven't been correcting lint errors in your editor then push will be rejected